FabianLins/flyout_menu/README.md

   From here everything is optional but I suggest following this instruction.
   This will make sure you have support for older browsers.
 _______________________
-8. Use [CTRL+F] to replace the variables within the CSS file.
+8. Use [CTRL+F] (sometimes [CTRL+H]) to replace the variables within the CSS file.
 9. Delete everything in ":root{}" (INCLUDING the ":root" name and brackets).

 # Additional Instruction
-You can also use the SCSS file to compile it to a CSS file which replaces steps number: 6,8,9.
+You can also use the SCSS file to compile it to a CSS file which replaces steps number: 6, 8, 9.
 However, compiling SCSS files can be a bit tricky depending on the setup.
 If you are new to it, feel free to check out this compiler: https://scout-app.io/